Patchyst/Patchyst.github.io/_posts/2019-08-10-steamcipher.md

 To keep it short, a bit is a single binary digit, 8 bits makeup a byte.
 A word on your computer screen is usually 32 bits or 4 bytes of data.
 Bytes can store data and execute basic instructions.
 You've probably heard byte before when shopping for electronics, kilobyte, megabyte, gigabyte, terabyte, etc etc..
 A kilobyte is 1024 bytes, a megabyte is 1024 kilobytes and a gigabyte 1024 megabytes, you get the point.
 Now that we've built a solid foundation in Binary lets make the encryption!

+## Logic Gates
+OK ok, I know I said we would begin on the XOR stream cipher, but understanding logic gates is kind of crucial if you want to write the encryption.
+Remember earlier when I assigned binary numbers to a boolean value?
+Well, that will come in handy now.
+Just like an if statement in Python logic gates use Boolean Values.
+The following are common boolean operators:
+* AND, checks if both statements are True
+* OR, check if at least one of the statements are True
+* NOT, changes the boolean values of a statement, true to false or false to true